gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition6.md

 *Classification of the Five Signs*

-I display the final results of the classifcation of the five signs as shown below.
+I displayed the final results of the classification of the five signs as shown below.
+The first image shows the example image.
+The next 3 images in the row show the results of the classifier arranged in the decreasing order of probablility.
+The probablility computed is displayed above the signs.
+The classifier successfully classified all five signs consistently over multiple tests.

 ![alt text][image17]

 **Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)**

 I used the given and tensorflow functions to display the hidden layers of the CNN graphically as shown below.
 The original sign fed to the CNN is the 3.5TonLimit sign which is shown below.

 ![alt text][image14]

-The first layer of hidden networks shows that the circular pattern that would be a good classifying feature is detected here in several of the convolution images.
+The first layer of hidden networks shows that the circular pattern that would be a good classifying feature is detected here in several of the convolution weight images.
+This is a good indicator that the hidden layers are doing the right thing by finding the appropriate features for classification automatically.
 ![alt text][image11]
 The second layer of six images is shown below.
 ![alt text][image12]